Skip to content

 Charlotte Mecklenburg Schools Reveal Book Vending Machine

-Challenging Chronic Absenteeism in Schools
+Book Vending Machines: A Solution to Chronic Absenteeism in Schools

-Challenging Chronic Absenteeism in Schools
+How Book Vending Machines Help Fight Chronic Absenteeism in Schools

 7:21